simoncadman/aws-ssl-chain-finder/README.md

     ./aws-ssl-chain-finder.py cert.crt chain > chain.crt

-chain.crt should then be accepted by Amazon AWS as a valid chain.
+chain.crt should then be accepted by Amazon AWS as a valid certificate chain.